 A self-professed Central Asia nerd heads to Kyrgyzstan with a one-way ticket and no plans.
 Her secret weapon?
 Tinder.

-Twenty-four hours after the sheep incident, I am in a mini-van speeding along the Kyrgyzstan side of the Kazakhstan/Kyrgyzstan border in the midst of a three-hour ride to visit Lake Issyk Kul, the world's second largest alpine lake.
-A vast landscape of canyons and mountains alongside the Chu River is unfolding on either side of me, strikingly beautiful and unlike anything my young eyes have ever seen.
-Our cab driver, a young Kyrgyz man from Bishkek, is likely no more than 25.
+Twenty-four hours after the sheep incident, I am in a minivan speeding along the Kyrgyzstan side of the Kazakhstan/Kyrgyzstan border in the midst of a three-hour ride to visit Lake Issyk Kul, the world's second largest alpine lake.
+A vast landscape of canyons and mountains alongside the Chu River is unfolding on either side of me, strikingly beautiful and unlike anything I have ever seen.
+Our cab driver, a young Kyrgyz man from Bishkek, looks no older than 25.
 Cigarette dangling out the corner of his mouth, he reaches for the CD player in the front console, pushes a button, and “X Gon' Give It To Ya" fills the vehicle.
 I look around at the other people in the car, a group of Americans I met 18 hours ago, with a look of disbelief.
 The driver looks back at us and winks.
 Did that really just happen?

 I came to Bishkek at the conclusion of a two-month Russian language intensive program I attended at Nazarbayev University in Astana, the capital of Kazakhstan.
-I was incredibly nervous for this leg of my adventure, not because the area it self made me uncomfortable, but because I knew no one, had no plans, and really didn't know how this one was going to pan out.
-I had a one-way ticket to Bishkek from Astana, and I didn't know how and when I would be returning to Kazakhstan, the only logistical constraint being that I had to make my flight back to NYC in a weeks' time.
+I was incredibly nervous for this leg of my adventure, not because the area itself made me uncomfortable, but because I knew no one, had no plans, and really didn't know how this one was going to pan out.
+I had a one-way ticket to Bishkek from Astana, and I didn't know how and when I would be returning to Kazakhstan.
+My only logistical constraint was my flight back to NYC in a week's time.
 I was winging it in a major way, something that often does not bode well with my type-A, semi-neurotic, Jewish-New-Yorker self.

 My plan worked fantastically.
 Tinder allowed me to connect with those around me, both American and local, which opened up many valuable social connections at a time when I was feeling alarmingly alone.
 Those people introduced me to their friends, who welcomed me — this strange girl who mysteriously appeared alone in Bishkek — with open arms.
 The conditions of our meeting, in this strange and foreign place, made for instant bonding.
 Tinder connected me to new friends who became travel companions, tour guides, translators, collaborators, and individuals who singlehandedly transformed my time in Kyrgyzstan into one of the best experiences of my life.